-South Korea offers talks with defiant North ahead of Olympics
+South Korea offers talks with North ahead of Olympics

 The governor did not immediately respond to a request by Reuters for comment.

-This week’s exchanges follow a year dominated by fiery threats form Kim and U.S. President Donald Trump who vowed to destroy North Korea if threatened, even as U.S. diplomats pushed for a diplomatic solution.
+This week’s exchanges follow a year dominated by fiery threats from Kim and Trump, who vowed to destroy North Korea if threatened, even as U.S. diplomats pushed for a diplomatic solution.

 North Korea, which regularly threatens to destroy the United States, South Korea and Japan, tested its most powerful intercontinental ballistic missile in November, which it said was capable of delivering a warhead to anywhere in the United States.